Best Antenna For Baofeng – Ham, GMRS/FRS, MURS, & Business Bands

 Excellent features and technical capabilities versus price.

-Because these radios fulfill the need for local 2-way communications and relaying information.
-This will become especially important following a disaster, or worse.
-Today’s conventional modern methods of communication may fail.
+These radios fulfill the need for local two-way communications and relaying information.
+This will become especially important following a disaster or worse.
+Today’s conventional methods of communication may fail.
 As a result, cell phones, the internet, and other digital communications may become inoperable without grid power.

 I recommend the following model choice (if you’re going with Baofeng).
 It’s a step up from the original UV-5R.
 And newly purchased radios can (apparently) still transmit on FRS/GMRS/MURS/Marine bands (see update below).